iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Other Configurations
 *********************
-One other parameter of note is UAVCAN_NODE_ID.
+One other parameter of note is ``UAVCAN_NODE_ID``.
 This sets the flight controller's node ID.
 Generally, this can be left at its default of 1 as long as none of the modules on the bus have a node ID of 1.

 There are various other configurations available under the UAVCAN section of Parameters, but none of them are essential for using DroneCAN with a Vertiq module.